AnmolSaxena223/Tasty_Town-/README.md

-# TOMATO - Food Ordering Website
+# Tasty town - Food Ordering Website

 This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
 It offers a user-friendly platform for seamless online food ordering.